checklist/checklist-support/docs/index.md

 Everyone who joins Checklist gets their own organization and team.
 If you work alone or with family or friends, you can stick to your team.
 But if you want to take Checklist further and use it within your company, you can easily do so by inviting your colleagues, customers and suppliers.
 You can have multiple teams setup.
 Get everyone on the same checklist!

-Incraese your productivty and boost your checklists with Automation.
+Increase your productivty and boost your checklists with Automation.
 Automate repetitive tasks: e.g. trigger daily checklists, assign tasks automatically or send an email when a checklist completes.
 You can also integrate with thousands of 3rd party applications (to/ from Checklist).

 ## How to Read
 You can follow the steps as shown in the menu to the left and read page by page or just to the section you are interested in.